-As we discuss below, these outcomes are found in particular in small world networks, which tend to contain cliques (Watts and Strogatz, 1998).
+tend to contain cliques (Watts and Strogatz, 1998).
 Many human networks have this small world structure (Onnela et al., 2007; Newman, 2001).
+In these cases, the spread of a good idea or practice again can be stymied by social influences.